Actions

 Here, when he gets too steep, Sonic detaches from the floor, Ground Speed is set to 0, and control lock timer is set.

-But wait, why does Sonic not stop dead in his tracks if he become airborne and Ground Speed was set to 0?
+But wait, why does Sonic not stop dead in his tracks if he becomes airborne and Ground Speed was set to 0?
 Well, if the floor isn't steep enough to freely fall from, the Player will immediately land back onto the floor and the Ground Speed will be restored from X/Y Speed as normal.
 Landing on the floor and speed conversion is further detailed up ahead in Landing On The Ground)

 Okay, what about if the Player is on an even steeper floor?